LeeMorinUCF/ECP3004S21/assignment_04/README.md

 That is why it is called *version control software*.
 It also provides a nice way to view a line-by-line comparison of changes between successive versions.

-You can see the changes I made to different versions of the solutions o Assignment 4.
+You can see the changes I made to different versions of the solutions to Assignment 4.
 Go to a location in your repo and click on the commit message beside a particular file to see the changes in that file.
 Here, you would click the message
 "Replaced original solutions to show changes".